-Somali piracy has been back in the headlines with reports of a seized oil tanker.
+Remember when Somali pirates made headlines for seizing an oil tanker?
 That batch of Somali pirates was pretty smart.
 Others have managed to be very dumb.
 How dumb were they?
 Well, some pirates tried to hijack a pair of U.S. Navy warships.

 According to a United States Navy release, on March 18, 2006, the Ticonderoga-class guided missile cruiser USS Cape St. George (CG 71) and the Arleigh Burke-class guided missile destroyer USS Gonzalez (DDG 66) were patrolling off the coast of Somalia as part of Task Force 150 to deter piracy.
 During their patrol, they were approached by a vessel towing a number of skiffs.